PhoenixMan1/PhoenixMan1/README.md

 ### Hi there 👋

+Céad míle fáilte.
+(A thousand welcomes)

+My name is Caoimhin Malone.
+I'm from ireland and very proud of it.

+I'm currently studying electronic and computer engineering in University of Galway.

 <!--
 **PhoenixMan1/PhoenixMan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.